-Fecal egg count (FEC) is also a flotation method; however, in this case, the amount of feces is measured, parasite eggs are œunted, and a formula is applied to calculate the fecal egg count per gram of feces (EPG).
+Fecal egg count (FEC) is also a flotation method; however, in this case, the amount of feces is measured, parasite eggs are counted, and a formula is applied to calculate the fecal egg/oocyst count per gram of feces (EPG).
 This can be done using the Modified Wisconsin method or the Modified McMaster method, among others.
 Both methods have their advantages and disadvantages.
-The Modified Wisconsin method is highly sensitive, with a detection limit of 1-2 EPG.
-However, it may lose accuracy at higher egg counts (above 500 EPG), where other methods, such as McMaster's, are preferred.
-We offer McMaster fecal egg count (detection limit: 16.66 EPG) for small ruminants, as they tend to have higher egg counts, and Modified Wisconsin's method for cattle, which usually have lower fecal egg counts.
-Please reach out to our team if you suspect high egg counts in your animals so we can adjust our methods accordingly to ensure the most accurate results.
+Please reach out to our team if you suspect high egg counts in your animals or have a preference for a specific method so we can adjust our methods accordingly to ensure the most accurate results.